M-Hawk/Terminal-App-Battle-Robots-Raven/README.md

 ## Table of Contents

-Create links to below contents

 - About
+- Features
+- Audience
 - User Interaction and Experience
 - Control Flow Diagram
 - Implementation Plan
 - Testing
-- Related Documents
+- User Help Document
--
+- Installation Instructions
 - Resources
 - Tech Stack
 - Author

 ## About

-Battle Robots is a Game that allows up to two players to Battle each other, or one player can battle an AI player using simulated Robots in an Arena.
+Battle Robots is a Game that allows up to two players to design their own Battle Robot using Body or Weapon components, they then battle each other in an Arena to determine the winner.
+There is also a Single Player mode that allows one player to battle an AI player using a randomly designed Robot.

-### Statement of Purpose

-### Features
+## Features

-#### Battle-Robot Design
+### Battle-Robot Design

 Battle Robots allows players to battle each other using up to 3 selectable Body Types and 3 selectable Weapon Types.